pemistahl/lingua/README.md

 ```
 Maven's `package` phase is able to generate two jar files in the `target` directory:
 1. `mvn package` creates `lingua-0.2.0.jar` that contains the compiled sources only.
 2. `mvn package -P with-dependencies` creates `lingua-0.2.0-with-dependencies.jar` that additionally contains all dependencies needed to use the library.
 This jar file can be included in projects without dependency management systems.
-It can also be used to run *lingua* in standalone mode (see below).
+You should be able to use it in your Android project as well by putting it in your project's `lib` folder.
+This jar file can also be used to run *lingua* in standalone mode (see below).

 ### <a name="library-use"></a> How to use?
 *lingua* can be used programmatically in your own code or in standalone mode.